PrisonTeam/Prison/docs/prison_docs_013_Prison_Help.md

 # Prison v3.2.1 and it's Pre-Release Versions

+NOTE: A lot has been added and changed since v3.2.1.
+This should be updated in the near future, but for now, view the current version in the console.

 The Prison startup screen contains a lot of information that can be used help identify issues that are detected by Prison on start up, and can provide useful information about the general environment.
 See the screen prints below.